laic/uoe_speech_processing_course/phon/phon_lab_2/answers/phon-2-acoustics-answers.md

 **Task:** now that you have formant values for each of the words in the recording, you can make a plot of the vowel space!

-You can use whatever method you like for this: e.g., Excel, R, python, online plotting tools (e.g., [plotly chart studio](https://chart-studio.plotly.com/create/#/)), or pen and paper.
+You can use whatever method you like for this: e.g., Excel, R, python, online plotting tools (e.g., Canva), or pen and paper.

 If you want to give the plot the same orientation as the IPA vowel chart, you'll need to:
 * Plot F2 on the horizontal axis